Mornington Peninsula Epic Adventure - Hike, Bike, Kayak, SUP

 Looking for relaxing things to do in Melbourne?
 Nothing to see here.

-Times: We'll pick you up between 6am and 7am and drop you off at around 4:30pm.
-(We'll be in touch with an estimated pick up time.)
+Times: We'll pick you up between 6:30am and 7am and drop you off at around 4:30pm.
+(Once you book we'll be in touch with an estimated pick up time.)

 Activities: Coastal hiking, off-road biking, sea kayaking / stand up paddle boarding

-Inclusions: Transport from Melbourne; bike and safety equipment hire; kayak/stand up paddle hire; friendly and knowledgeable adventure tour guide; bragging rights from one of the best adventure trips in Victoria, if not the world; transport back to Melbourne
+Inclusions: Transport from Melbourne; bike and safety equipment hire; friendly and knowledgeable adventure tour guide; bragging rights from one of the best adventure trips in Victoria, if not the world; transport back to Melbourne

-What to bring: Activewear and shoes you’ll be comfortable adventure trekking/biking in;swimwear and a small towel in case you get wet; warmer/cooler clothes to change into (this is Melbourne, after all); sunscreen, hat and sunglasses; snacks and water; extra money for purchasing food and drink (including that wine we mentioned before)
+What to bring: Activewear and shoes you’ll be comfortable adventure trekking/biking in; swimwear and a small towel in case you get wet; warmer/cooler clothes to change into (this is Melbourne, after all); sunscreen, hat and sunglasses; snacks and water; extra money for purchasing food and drink; extra money ($15 each) for optional kayaking / paddleboarding

 Itinerary 1 - The adventure begins